AlexTelon/FlexiCharge-Backend/backend-app/docs/http/README.md

 ## HTTP Responses

 There was technical debt.
-Lots of responses are 400 when they instead should be 401, 402 etc. To improve the error responses we have created error classes that can be used in `databasebase-interface` layer.
+Lots of responses are 400 when they instead should be 401, 402 etc. To improve the error responses we have created error classes that can be used in `database-interface` layer.
 For now they are used in invoices interface, but should also be added to the rest.